AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-With other parameters unchanged, the returned result will be a song with the section replaced, which is the result of replacing a section of the originally generated song, as shown below:
+With other parameters unchanged, the returned result will be a song with the replaced section, which is the result of replacing a section of the previously generated song, as shown below:

 ```json
 {